Montréal-Ouest: Canada Day

-Canada Day is the largest community event of the year in Montreal West.
+Canada Day is the largest community event of the year in Montréal-Ouest.
 Residents organize a parade route that mainly runs down the main street of Westminster and ends at Strathearn Park.
 Floats represented in the parade include organizations and clubs located in town, as well as some created personally by residents.

 In some years, there have been water fights between sidelined residents and members of the parade (mainly the swimming pool float).
 Water fights during these years have seen water balloons and super soaker water guns, as well as the odd hose drawn from a house.
 Organizers have tried to minimize these activities in recent years so as not to detract from the parade itself, with varying success.

 Following the parade, residents converge on Strathearn Park for a giant picnic/BBQ.
 Many children's games and activities go on at the park, as well as in the nearby Percival park.
 The final event of the evening is the fireworks, which take place around 10pm at Hodgson Field.